 There are 4 styles which I’ll talk about.
 For reference, the deck style refers to how the truck is mounted to the longboard deck and how its position relates to where the rider stands.

 Top Mount Longboards – Usually the cheapest longboard deck shape, in this configuration the longboard deck is mounted directly on top of the trucks.
 This means the center of gravity is high which creates a nimble longboard great for cruising or carving.

 A great cruising longboard and a top mount is the Quest Super Cruiser.

 Drop Through Longboards – As the name might suggest, the trucks are mounted through the longboard deck in the drop through configuration.
 This means that baseplate of the truck sits above the deck while the rest of the longboard truck is below.
 This creates a stable board for beginners and also helps you push the board further because the longboard is closer to the ground.

 This style is great for long distance commuting, downhill and freeriding.
 My first longboard was a drop through longboard and I think it still remains the perfect mix of stability and speed for beginners.

 My first longboard and a great drop through longboard is the Atom Drop Through Longboard.

-Drop Deck – Drop Deck longboard decks have almost an extended U shape.
-The ends of the board sit higher than the middle of the board resulting in a low center of gravity and an highly stable longboard.
+Drop Deck – Drop Deck longboard decks have almost an extended U-shape.
+The ends of the board sit higher than the middle of the board resulting in a low center of gravity and a highly stable longboard.
 The trucks are top mounted in the drop deck configuration.
 This type of longboard is amazing for downhill because the drop protects the rider and allows the rider to wedge his feet into each side.